reqshark/nanomsg.iojs/readme.markdown

 ## a writeable and a readable `{stream: true}`

 ### socket.stream
-*(Object, properties: Readable, Writeable)*: the stream property is a full duplex pipeable to/from any consumer.
+*(Object, properties: Readable, Writeable)*: the stream property is a full duplex pipeable to and from any consumer.
 It is not available by default and requires that the option `{stream: true}` be passed along with the socket type at the outset.

 ### socket.stream.write(msg)
 *(Function, param: String or Buffer)*: A `write()` function is equivalent to `socket.send()` when called directly.